datasektionen/bawang-content/en/industry/d-dagen/body.md

 D-Dagen is the Computer Science Chapter's annual work fair.
 Hosted by students, D-Dagen creates a space for computer science students and companies to interact and develop relations.
-The work fair takes place at the KTH Campus on Valhallavägen.
+This year, the work fair takes place on the 11th October at the KTH campus on Valhallavägen.
 A traditional three-course student dinner follows the fair, followed by a pub in order for you to mingle with students in a more relaxed environment.
 You will have the possibility to offer drinks to students using drink coupons.
-You and other company representatives will receive breakfast, lunch, dinner and fika.
+Company representatives will receive breakfast, lunch, dinner and fika during the day.

-Below is the base package for D-Dagen 2017.
+Below is the base package for D-Dagen 2018.

 ## Base package